On termination of flips and exceptionally non-canonical singularities: Further remarks

-\begin{rem} We briefly introduce some history on the study of enc pairs.
-In \cite[Lemma 5.4]{Liu18}, a class of pairs similar to enc pairs, that is, pairs $(X,B)$ such that $\mld(X,B)<a$ and there exists only $1$ exceptional divisor with log discrepancy $\leq a$ with respect to $(X,B)$, was constructed.
+\begin{rem}[History of enc pairs] We briefly introduce some history on the study of enc pairs.
+In \cite[Lemma 5.4]{Liu18}, a class of pairs similar to enc pairs, that is, pairs $(X,B)$ such that $\mld(X,B)<a$ and there exists only $1$ exceptional divisor with log discrepancy $\le a$ with respect to $(X,B)$, was constructed.
 When $a=1$, these are exactly enc pairs.
-However, \cite{Liu18} only deal with the case when $a<1$ and does not deal with the case when $a=1$. \cite[Definition 2.1]{Jia21} first formally introduced enc varieties $X$, naming them ``extremely noncanonical".
-In dimension $3$ and when $\mld(X)\to 1$, \cite{Jia21} systematically studied the singularities of these varieties, which played a crucial role in his proof of the $1$-gap conjecture for threefolds. \cite{HLL22} introduced enc pairs $(X,B)$ to prove the $1$-gap conjecture for threefold pairs.
+However, \cite{Liu18} only deals with the case when $a<1$ and does not deal with the case when $a=1$. \cite[Definition 2.1]{Jia21} first formally introduced enc varieties $X$, naming them ``extremely noncanonical".
+In dimension $3$ and when $\mld(X)\to 1$, \cite{Jia21} systematically studied the singularities of these varieties, which played a crucial role in his proof of the $1$-gap conjecture for threefolds. \cite{HLL22} introduced enc pairs $(X,B)$ to prove the $1$-gap conjecture for threefold pairs. \end{rem}

-We explain why we use the notation ``exceptionally non-canonical" instead of ``extremely noncanonical" as in \cite{Jia21}.
-The key reason is that, as suggested by Shokurov, we expect exceptionally non-canonical singularities in dimension $d$ to have connections with the global lc thresholds in dimension $d-1$, while the latter is known to have connections with the mlds of exceptional pairs in dimension $d-1$ \cite[Theorem 1.2]{Liu22} (cf. \cite{HLS19,Sho20}).
+\begin{rem}[Enc pairs and exceptional Fano pairs] We explain why we use the notation ``exceptionally non-canonical" instead of ``extremely noncanonical" as in \cite{Jia21}.
+The key reason is that, as suggested by Shokurov, we expect exceptionally non-canonical singularities in dimension $d$ to have connections with the global lc thresholds in dimension $d-1$, while the latter is known to have connections with the mlds of exceptional pairs in dimension $d-1$ \cite[Theorem 1.2]{Liu23} (cf. \cite{HLS24,Sho20}).
+Shokurov suggested us that the role of enc singularities in the study of klt singularities may be as important as the role of exceptional pairs in the study of Fano varieties (cf. \cite{Bir19}).